markdrago/pgsanity/README.md

 ## Installation
 ### Dependencies
 - Python >= 2.7
-    - May work with Python 2.6 if you install argparse (sudo pip install argparse)
+    - May work with Python 2.6 if you install argparse (`sudo pip install argparse`)
     - If you need support for Python < 2.6 let me know
 - ecpg
-    - ubuntu/debian: sudo apt-get install libecpg-dev
+    - Ubuntu/Debian: `sudo apt-get install libecpg-dev`
-    - rhel/centos: sudo yum install postgresql-devel
+    - RHEL/CentOS: `sudo yum install postgresql-devel`
-    - arch: sudo pacman -S postgresql-libs
+    - Arch: `sudo pacman -S postgresql-libs`

 ### Getting PgSanity
 PgSanity is available in the Python Package Index, so you can install it with either easy_install or pip.
 Here's [PgSanity's page on PyPI](http://pypi.python.org/pypi/pgsanity).
-- sudo pip install pgsanity **or** sudo easy_install pgsanity
+- `sudo pip install pgsanity` or `sudo easy_install pgsanity`
-    - If you don't have pip you can get it on ubuntu/debian by running: sudo apt-get install python-pip
+    - If you don't have pip you can get it on Ubuntu/Debian by running: `sudo apt-get install python-pip`

+It is also available in the [FreeBSD ports](https://www.freebsd.org/ports/index.html) as [`databases/pgsanity`](https://www.freshports.org/databases/pgsanity/).
+You can install it with one of those commands:
+- `pkg install py36-pgsanity`
+- `pkg install py27-pgsanity`
+- `cd /usr/ports/databases/pgsanity && make install clean`

 ## Usage
 PgSanity accepts filenames as parameters and it will report SQL syntax errors which exist in those files.
 PgSanity will exit with a status code of 0 if the syntax of the SQL looks good and a 1 if any errors were found.